sdmanson8/scripts/Windows README.md

 Requires Powershell 5.1 and later in an elavated Powershell Window

-Download the Script and Open the Script
+Download and Open the Script
 ```
 Invoke-WebRequest https://bit.ly/39BlH3E -OutFile "C:\Script.ps1"
 ```